truera/trulens/docs/trulens/intro.md

 <!---
-start of docs/trulens_eval/intro.md
+start of docs/trulens/intro.md
-NOTE: This content is from docs/trulens_eval/intro.md and is merged into trulens_eval/README.md .
+NOTE: This content is from docs/trulens/intro.md and is merged into trulens/README.md .
 If you are editing README.md, your changes will be overwritten.
 -->
-# Welcome to TruLens-Eval!
+# Welcome to TruLens!

 ![TruLens](https://www.trulens.org/assets/images/Neural_Network_Explainability.png)

 **Don't just vibe-check your llm app!** Systematically evaluate and track your LLM experiments with TruLens.
-As you develop your app including prompts, models, retreivers, knowledge sources and more, *TruLens-Eval* is the tool you need to understand its performance.
+As you develop your app including prompts, models, retreivers, knowledge sources and more, *TruLens* is the tool you need to understand its performance.

 Fine-grained, stack-agnostic instrumentation and comprehensive evaluations help